 View or download the 2021 Greenhouse Gas Inventory Report (PDF).

 Collective Resource Offers Curbside Food Scrap Collection

 At the December 16, 2019 Village Board meeting, Village officials approved a franchise agreement for a residential and commercial food scrap program that, beginning January 1, 2020, will be offered to Skokie residents by Collective Resource of Evanston.
 Skokie residents and business owners who subscribe to the new service will receive a five-gallon bucket or 32-gallon toter cart for separated food scraps.
 Customers will receive weekly or biweekly (every other week) collection.
 After collection, the food scrap is transported to a commercial composting facility.
 The service fee varies depending on container size and collection frequency.
 An average family of four generates 37 pounds of food scrap each week that could be composted instead of sent to a landfill.
 For more information or to sign up for the program, visit Collective Resource.
 Questions can also be directed to or call Skokie Public Works at 847/933-8427.

 Are you looking to dispose of a particular item but aren’t sure how to properly do so?
 The Solid Waste Agency of Northern Cook County (SWANCC) Green Pages is a wonderful resource, which can direct you to various organizations and retailers in the area that have the ability to either donate used items or recycle them.
 To access SWANCC’s Green Pages directory, please click here.

-For your safety, if you opt to use Craigslist (or other similar services) or sharing platforms such as Neighborrow (or other similar services) to buy/sell items or to lend/borrow items, you are encouraged to engage in any and all such transactions in the lobby of the Skokie Police Department (located at 7300 Niles Center Rd.) rather than in a private setting (such your own residence).
+For your safety, if you opt to use Craigslist, Facebook Marketplace, or other online services to buy/sell items or to lend/borrow items, you are encouraged to engage in such transactions in the lobby of the Skokie Police Department (located at 7300 Niles Center Rd.) rather than in a private setting (such your own residence).